will-in-wi/letsencrypt-webfaction/README.md

     $ ruby -Ilib exe/letsencrypt_webfaction

+To test certificate issuance, consider using the [LetsEncrypt staging server](https://community.letsencrypt.org/t/testing-against-the-lets-encrypt-staging-environment/6763).
+This doesn't have the 5 certs per domain every 7 days rate limit.
+You can add the `--endpoint https://acme-staging.api.letsencrypt.org/` parameter to do so.

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bin/rake install`.
 To release a new version, update the version number in `lib/letsencrypt_webfaction.rb`, and then run `bin/rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
 This project uses [Semantic Versioning](http://semver.org/).